zenkay/bigdata-ecosystem/README.md

 * [IBM Streams](http://www.ibm.com/software/products/en/infosphere-streams) - advanced analytic platform that allows user-developed applications to quickly ingest, analyze and correlate information as it arrives from thousands of real-time sources.
 * [JAQL](https://code.google.com/p/jaql/) - declarative programming language for working with structured, semi-structured and unstructured data.
 * [Kite](http://kitesdk.org/docs/current/) - is a set of libraries, tools, examples, and documentation focused on making it easier to build systems on top of the Hadoop ecosystem.
+* [Lipstick](https://github.com/Netflix/Lipstick) - Pig workflow visualization tool.
 * [Metamarkers Druid](http://druid.io/) - framework for real-time analysis of large datasets.
 * [Netflix PigPen](https://github.com/Netflix/PigPen) - map-reduce for Clojure whiche compiles to Apache Pig.
 * [Nokia Disco](http://discoproject.org/) - MapReduce framework developed by Nokia.
+* [PigPen](https://github.com/Netflix/PigPen) - PigPen is map-reduce for Clojure, or distributed Clojure.
+It compiles to Apache Pig, but you don't need to know much about Pig to use it.
 * [Pinterest Pinlater](http://engineering.pinterest.com/post/91288882494/pinlater-an-asynchronous-job-execution-system) - asynchronous job execution system.
 * [Pydoop](http://pydoop.sourceforge.net/docs/) - Python MapReduce and HDFS API for Hadoop.
 * [ScaleOut hServer](http://www.scaleoutsoftware.com/) - fast, scalable in-memory data grid for Hadoop.
+* [SeqPig](http://seqpig.sourceforge.net/) - Simple and scalable scripting for large sequencing data set(ex: bioinfomation) in Hadoop .
+* [SpatialHadoop](http://spatialhadoop.cs.umn.edu/) - SpatialHadoop is a MapReduce extension to Apache Hadoop designed specially to work with spatial data. .
+* [Spring for Apache Hadoop](http://projects.spring.io/spring-hadoop/) - unified configuration model and easy to use APIs for using HDFS, MapReduce, Pig, and Hive.
 * [SQLStream Blaze](http://www.sqlstream.com/blaze/) - stream processing platform.
 * [Stratosphere](http://stratosphere.eu/) - general purpose cluster computing framework.
 * [Streamdrill](https://streamdrill.com/) - usefull for counting activities of event streams over different time windows and finding the most active one.